Keto Chicken Alfredo with Broccoli Bake

 - While the broccoli is cooking, add 2 tbsp butter to the skillet along with the minced garlic.
-Saute 2 minutes or until fragrant.
+Saute for 2 minutes or until fragrant.

 - Add softened cream cheese, heavy whipping cream, and Italian seasoning to the minced garlic, then stir continuously with a whisk on medium heat until the ingredients are thoroughly combined.

-- Reduce to a medium/low heat and allow the sauce to simmer gently boiling until the heavy whipping cream has reduced and thickened.
+- Reduce to medium/low heat and allow the sauce to simmer gently boiling until the heavy whipping cream has reduced and thickened.
 Keep whisking so that it doesn't stick to the bottom of the pan.
 It will take a few minutes for the sauce to reduce and thicken.

-- Once it has thickened, add the parmesan and pepper jack cheese then continue to stir until the cheeses melt and the sauce is smooth.
+- Once it has thickened, add the parmesan and pepper jack cheese, then continue to stir until the cheeses melt and the sauce is smooth.